core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * DEFAULT_LEISURE = 13 seconds, if the OSCORE group is set to use only the pairwise mode.

+Obviously, the requirement to insert a random leisure period as described above does not apply to retransmissions of a Confirmable separate response (see {{Section 5.2.2 of RFC7252}}), but only to the initial CoAP message transmission when the CoAP retransmission counter is 0 (see {{Section 4.2 of RFC7252}}).

 ## Observing Resources ## {#sec-observe}
 The CoAP Observe Option {{RFC7641}} is a protocol extension of CoAP, which allows a CoAP client to retrieve a representation of a resource and automatically keep this representation up-to-date over a longer period of time.
 The client gets notified when the representation has changed. {{RFC7641}} does not mention whether the Observe Option can be combined with CoAP (multicast) group communication.